JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

-# IDE Development Instance

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+# IDE Development Instance

 <link-summary>Overview of IDE instance used for running and debugging a plugin during development.</link-summary>

 A JetBrains feature for developing plugins is running or debugging a plugin project from within an IntelliJ Platform-based IDE such as IntelliJ IDEA.
 Selecting the [`runIde`](creating_plugin_project.md#running-a-plugin-with-the-runide-gradle-task) task for a Gradle-based project (or [Run](running_and_debugging_a_theme.md) menu for a DevKit-based project) will launch a _Development Instance_ of the IDE with the plugin enabled.
-This page describes how to control some of the settings for the Development Instance.
+This page describes how to control some settings for the Development Instance.

 > Please see also [Advanced Configuration](https://www.jetbrains.com/help/idea/tuning-the-ide.html) for general VM options and properties.
 >

 ## Using a JetBrains Runtime for the Development Instance

-An everyday use case is to develop (build) a plugin project against a JDK, e.g., Java 8, and then run or debug the plugin in a Development Instance of the IDE.
+An everyday use case is to develop (build) a plugin project against a JDK, e.g. Java 8, and then run or debug the plugin in a Development Instance of the IDE.
 In such a situation, Development Instance must use a JetBrains Runtime (JBR) rather than the JDK used to build the plugin project.

 The JetBrains Runtime is an environment for running IntelliJ Platform-based IDEs on Windows, macOS, and Linux.